alindgupta/alindgupta.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Adjunct Lecturer, Division of Epidemiology\
+<span style="font-weight: bolder">Adjunct Lecturer, Division of Epidemiology\
-<a href='https://www.dlsph.utoronto.ca/'>Dalla Lana School of Public Health</a>, University of Toronto
+<a href='https://www.dlsph.utoronto.ca/'>Dalla Lana School of Public Health</a>, University of Toronto</span>

 I am a consultant and researcher specializing in data science aimed at improving health outcomes and facilitating decision making.
 I work primarily with pharma companies, biotechs and public agencies globally.